Nurbanu Sultan: Haseki Sultan

 When Selim II's reign ended in 1574, the haseki Nurbanu received 1,100 aspers a day, while Selim's other consorts, each the mother of a son, received only 40 aspers.
 In addition, Selim repeatedly, publicly stated that Murad was his heir, thus securing the position of his firstborn son and sentencing his other sons to death.

-Selim, to emphasize that there was only one woman for him, also legally married Nurbanu.
-Ambassadorial accounts date the marriage to the beginning of 1571 and conveyed the news with the remark that Selim wanted to express by marriage how much he loved Nurbanu and that his only legitimate heir was their son, Murad.

 Valide Sultan

 Şehzade Murad had been sent to serve as Governor of Manisa on the Aegean coast and was there when Sultan Selim II died in 1574.
 Nurbanu first learned the news and then ordered everyone to keep their mouths shut.
-She did not share the sultan's death with anyone other than Sokollu Mehmed Pasha, Grand Vezir.
+She did not share the sultan's death with anyone other than Sokollu Mehmed Pasha, Grand Vizir.
 Her goal was to allow her son Murad to arrive to Istanbul in secret before anyone could take advantage of the situation.
-This is usually considered correct because this would have been the perfect opportunity for someone to seize power with the Sultan dead and his son away from the capital.
 Nurbanu realized this as much, if not more, than anyone and took quick action.
 Security and privacy in the harem were the most strict anywhere and no one knew when Selim II had actually died.
-Nurbanu told no one and hid the dead body of her husband in an icebox and sent word to Manisa for her son to come to Constantinople immediately.
-All the while no one was the wiser that Selim had died.
+Nurbanu told no one, hid the dead body of her husband in an icebox, and sent word to Manisa for her son to come to Constantinople immediately.
 It was not made known publicly until twelve days later when Murad arrived and Nurbanu delivered up Selim's body.
 Her son became sultan and Nurbanu became valide sultan, the highest position a woman could hold in the Ottoman Empire.

-Nurbanu's real influence began at this time, she enjoyed absolute power between 1574 and 1583, although she was apparently not resident in the Palace after Selim II's death.
+Nurbanu's real influence began at this time, she enjoyed significant power between 1574 and 1583, although she was apparently not resident in the Palace after Selim II's death.
 Although in the past she also had influence over many things as a Haseki, she mostly just supported Selim from the background and gradually built up her own circles for the future.
 However, as a valide, she immediately started to work and put her own trusted people in ever higher positions to strengthen herself and her son through them.
 She was revered as Valide-i Atik Sultan ("the first strong mother of the reigning sultan") during her son's reign until her death.